bates64/vine/docs/cpu.md

 LDA r0, sp
 ```

-The above patterns are common that [the assembler](assembler.md) provides PSH and POP
+The above patterns are so common that [the assembler](assembler.md) provides PSH and POP
 pseudoinstructions which expand to them:

 ```